tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Discussion
  - model: metastatic disease promotes compartmentalised CMV reactivation in latently infected individuals, possibly triggered by an unknown winter virus infection; in turn, CMV stimulates expansion of CD4<sup>+</sup> T<sub>EM</sub> cells prior to immunotherapy.
 When αPD-1/αCTLA-4 therapy is given, these T<sub>EM</sub> cells might inflict liver injury directly or promote bystander T cell responses
  - **anti-viral immunity might also explain predisposition to other adverse reactions following αPD-1/αCTLA-4 therapy, such as colitis or pneumonitis**
+# Why must T cells be cross-reactive?
+ - TCR repertoire dwarfed by potential foreign antigens
+ - > 7,000 allelic variants of HLA locus in human population
+ - each person expresses 6 different HLA class I molecules (2 HLA-A, 2 HLA-B, 2 HLA-C) and 6 HLA class II molecules (HLA-DR, HLA-DQ, HLA-DP)
+ - memory T cells can recognize lower concentrations of antigen than naive T cells (> 50 fold lower), perhaps via changes in TCR expression levels, TCR clustering on cell surface, changes in expression of costimulatory molecules, control of T cell signaling, or alterations in TCR glycosylation
+ - heterologous immunity: individual T cell clone can target > 1 infection through different peptides, common between related pathogens (i.e. immunity to cowpox protects against smallpox), different peptides can be dissimilar in sequence
+ - connection to autoimmunity: weakly autoreactive T cells can escape negative selection in thymus and be activated through crossrecognition of foreign antigens (molecular mimicry)
+ - **since memory T cells can be stimulated by peptide concentrations > 50 fold lower than those required to stimulate naive T cells, more likely for memory T cell to be stimulated by crossreactive peptide, pathogen-mediated priming would be required first before crossreactivity (i.e. naive T cell that lead to generation of memory T cell stimulated by pathogen first), this is consistent with infection precipitating autoimmunity**
+ - **any given TCR-pMHC interaction is likely not the best TCR to bind that pMHC (affinity wise), but it's good enough to stimulate a response, this also means that the affinity can be increased for therapeutics**
 # γδ T cell exhaustion: Opportunities for intervention
  - γδ T cells (TCRs with γ and δ chains instead of the usual α and β ones) can respond to varied infections/tumor challenges in a non-MHC-restricted manner, involved in immune surveillance (pleiotropic i.e. more than one effector functions)